 Member at Large

 Thom is also passionate about trying to making the world a better place, and actively volunteers with several organizations including Options for Sexual Health.
-Thom’s passion for sexual health definitely revolves around sexual health education.
-He knows that sexuality is such an important part of being a human being, and so much of our understanding comes from misinformation from our peers or the back alleys of the internet.
-There are so many gains to be made from high quality sexual education, both for individuals and society that he is passionate to support this work.
+Thom’s passion for sexual health definitely centers on sexual health education.
+He knows that sexuality is an important part of living as a human being, and so much of our understanding comes from misinformation from our peers or the back alleys of the internet.
+There is an amazing opportunity to from high quality sexual education, both for individuals and society that he is passionate to support this work.
 Thom also volunteers in the youth homelessness sector as a director on the board for Threshold Housing Society in Victoria.